tinybirdco/use-case-examples/add_new_column_with_values/README.md

     `payload` String `json:$.payload`
 ```

-2. Bump the SemVer major version to re-create the Data Source in a Preview Release where we can populate the desired values in the new column.
-[More information about Deployment Strategies]().
+2. Bump the SemVer major version to re-create the Data Source in a Preview Release where the desired values can be populated in the new column.
+[More information about Deployment Strategies](https://www.tinybird.co/docs/version-control/deployment-strategies).

 ```diff
 - 0.0.1
 + 1.0.0
 ```

 3. Prepare the backfill resources by filling the new column with the desired default value.
-Learn more about [backfill strategies when there's a timestamp](https://versions.tinybird.co/docs/version-control/backfill-strategies.html#scenario-3-streaming-ingestion-with-incremental-timestamp-column).
-Pay attention to the `sync_data.pipe` date filter, it has to be a date in the future, not reached before deploying to `Preview`.
-Create a PR with all your changes, wait until all the checks are OK and merge it.
+Learn more about [backfill strategies when there's a timestamp](https://www.tinybird.co/docs/version-control/backfill-strategies#scenario-3-streaming-ingestion-with-incremental-timestamp-column).
+Pay attention to the `sync_data.pipe` date filter: It must be a date in the future, not reached before deploying to `Preview`.
+Create a PR with all your changes, wait until all the checks pass, and merge it.

-> As we're creating a new empty `analytics_events` Data Source the regression tests will fail so you need to skip them by adding the tag `--skip-regression-tests` to the PR.
+> As you're creating a new empty `analytics_events` Data Source the regression tests will fail so you need to skip them by adding the tag `--skip-regression-tests` to the PR.

 `backfill_data.pipe`